Myung Urso

 What was the inspiration for your Steinbeisser pieces?

-The idea for my Steinbeisser pieces is based on my recent solo exhibition titled ‘Trans-Form’.
+The idea for my Steinbeisser pieces is based on my solo exhibition titled ‘Trans-Form’.
 The main materials for it were recycled paper berry baskets, which have functional slit holes that are reflected in the series of dishware.

 Describe your work in 3 words!